I'm a Ph.D candidate in Computer Science at Brown University focusing on Artificial Intelligence, advised by Prof. Michael Littman.

-For fun, I'm a big fan of basketball, hiking, travel, fitness, snowboarding, and music (I play guitar/violin and mostly listen to folk, progressive metal, classical, and trance).
+For fun, I'm a big fan of basketball, hiking, fitness, cooking, snowboarding, and music (I play guitar/violin and mostly listen to folk, progressive metal, classical, and trance).

 I'm an advocate of a few specific causes: sustainability efforts, existential risk minimization, space exploration, and improving the diversity, quality, and accessibility of STEM education.

-Always up for a chat, and happy to visit labs or companies to give talks - shoot me an email if you'd like to discuss anything!
+Always up for a chat, and happy to visit labs or companies to give talks - shoot me an email if you'd like to discuss further!